Jay Miller (basketball)

-Jay Julian Miller (July 19, 1943 – April 5, 2001) was an American forward in the National Basketball Association.
+Jay Julian Miller (July 19, 1943 – April 5, 2001) was an American basketball player in the National Basketball Association (NBA) and American Basketball Association (ABA).
 Miller first played for the St. Louis Hawks before being selected by the Milwaukee Bucks in the 1968 NBA expansion draft.
-After his time with the Bucks, he spent the rest of his career in the American Basketball Association.
+After his time with the Bucks, he spent the rest of his career in the ABA, with the Los Angeles Stars and Indiana Pacers.